 40112 Psychological Disorders of Childhood and Adolescence (3)

-This course cover the biological, psychological, and sociocultural factors influencing the development of psychological disorders in children and adolescents.
+This course covers the biological, psychological, and sociocultural factors influencing the development of psychological disorders in children and adolescents.
 Emphasis will be placed on conceptual and research issues and the application of knowledge to understanding diagnosis and case studies of specific disorders.
 Prerequisite: PSYC 11762 and one of PSYC 20651 or HDFS 24012.

 40231 Psychological Assessment (3)